idthings/idengine/README.md

 The device sends a header with either their password, or a computed HMAC digest.
 Your API simply proxies this header in an authentiction request to the idengine service.

-Here are simple password authentication examples, using the idengine service at idThings.io:
+Here are simple password authentication examples, using the idEngine service at idThings.io:
 ```
 $ curl -I https://api.idthings.io/identities/be39aaa1-3ab2-4855-9b13-d1bae9410baf \
     -H "X-idThings-Password: 03Yg@&8F0OJM*6*@MDO0"